History of Andhra Pradesh: Eastern Chalukyas

 Between 624 and 1323, the Telugu language emerged as a literary medium alongside Prakrit and Sanskrit.
 From around 848 (during the time of Gunaga Vijayaditya) to the 11th century, the language progressed from stanzas to full literary works.
 At this time, it was written in old Telugu script; Al-Beruni referred to the script as "Andhri" in his 1000 Kitab Al-Hind.
 During the 11th century, the Mahabharata was partially translated by court poet Nannaya under the patronage of the Eastern Chalukya ruler Rajaraja Narendra.
 Modern Telugu script evolved from the old Telugu script from the 11th to the 19th centuries.

 The Eastern Chalukyas were a branch of the Chalukyas of Badami.
-Pulakesin II conquered Vengi (near Eluru) in 624 and installed his brother, Kubja Vishnuvardhana (624-641), as its ruler.
+Pulakesin II conquered Vengi (near Eluru) in 624 and installed his brother, Kubja Vishnuvardhana (624–641), as its ruler.
 The Vishnuvardhana dynasty, known as the Eastern Chalukyas, ruled for nearly four centuries.
 Vishnuvardhana's domain extended from Srikakulam in the north to Nellore in the south.

-Control of the Vengi region shifted from Gunaga Vijayaditya to Rashtrakuta rule, to the Kalyani Chalukya (10th and 11th centuries), and then to the Cholas.
+Control of the Vengi region shifted from Gunaga Vijayaditya to Rashtrakuta rule, to the Kalyani Chalukya and then to the Cholas.
 In 1118, Kulottunga Chola was defeated by Vikramaditya VI of the Kalyani Chalukya dynasty.
 The Cholas at Talakad were defeated by the Hoysala ruler, Vishnuvardhana, and Vengi was again ruled by the Chalukyas.

-The Kalyani Chalukya fell with the death of Vikramaditya VI.
-By the end of the 12th century, the Eastern Chalukya empire was divided into three kingdoms: the Hoysala Empire, the Kakatiya Kingdom and the Yadavas.
+Later Vikrama Chola recaptured Vengi from Kalyani Chalukyas and it remained under Cholas till early thirteenth century.
+After the death of Kulottunga Chola III, Vengi went into the hands of Kakatiyas.